 Obtaining Co-op Education Assignments

-The College has been quite successful in placing most students in cooperative education jobs; however, there is no absolute guarantee of initial or continuing employment.
+The College has been quite successful in placing students in cooperative education jobs; however, there is no absolute guarantee of initial or continuing employment.
 The employer is solely responsible for decisions about hiring, retention, dismissal, promotion, or demotion of a cooperative education student.
 Initial and continuing employment depends on the skills, aptitudes, and behaviors the individual student offers to each potential employer.

 Withdrawal From Co-op/Clinical Experience